Icon vs. Ethereum: Which One Is More Innovative?

 Blockchain Interoperability:

-ICON’s main focus is on creating a network that enables interoperability between different blockchains, allowing them to communicate and interact with each other seamlessly.
+ICON’s primary focus is creating a network that enables interoperability between blockchains, allowing them to communicate and interact seamlessly.
 In the future, ICON may continue to expand its ecosystem and integrate with additional blockchain networks, bridging the gap between various industries and facilitating cross-chain transactions.

 Decentralized Applications: